 You’ll notice that the recommended percentages for budgeting make no mention of debt.

-Which might seem weird, since Dave Ramsey is all about helping people get out of debt.
+This might seem weird, since Dave Ramsey is all about helping people get out of debt.

 Specifically, he recommends the debt snowball system for paying down debt.

 With the debt snowball, you list your debts from lowest balance to highest.
 Then you pay as much as you can to the first debt while paying the minimums on everything else.